 Where to place these is up to you.
-Globals work, as do allocation from heap, including in a class as members, etc.
+Globals work, as do allocation from heap, including in a class as members, etc. Stack is probably a bad idea, but I'm not stopping you.

-'''

-SoLoud::Soloud gSoloud; // SoLoud engine

-SoLoud::Wav gWave; // One wave file
+SoLoud::Soloud gSoloud; // SoLoud engine SoLoud::Wav gWave; // One wave file gSoloud.init(); // Initialize SoLoud

-'''